Tram: Operation

 There are two main types of tramways, the classic tramway built in the early 20th century with the tram system operating in mixed traffic, and the later type which is most often associated with the tram system having its own right of way.
-Tram systems that have their own right of way are often called light rail but this does not always hold true.
-Though these two systems differ in their operation, their equipment is much the same.
+Tram systems that have their own right of way are often called light rail but this does depends on the region.
+Though these two systems differ in their operation, their equipment is similar.